imshaid/cd-lab-problem-solutions/README.md

 ---

-### NLP / Pseudocode — Problems 16, 18
+### NLP — Problems 16, 18

-Higher-level problems written as pseudocode:
+Higher-level problems implemented in C from pseudocode:

 - **Problem 16** — generates a paragraph title by finding the most frequent meaningful word after removing stop words
 - **Problem 18** — classifies text as **Sad** or **Neutral** using a predefined word list and a percentage-based threshold (≥20% sad words → SAD)